 | By Kevin Gausch, Patricia Guevara

-Lean process improvement refers to the continuous, proactive method of identifying opportunities for improvement, implementing changes based on such opportunities, measuring the impact of such changes, and eliminating waste from an organization’s processes to focus on those that bring more value to customers.
+Lean process improvement follows the principles of Lean to establish a continuous, proactive method of identifying opportunities for improvement, implementing changes based on such opportunities, measuring the impact of such changes, and eliminating waste from an organization’s processes to focus on those that bring more value to customers.
 Hence, this practice aims to define which processes are efficient and valuable, as well as those that bring no advantage to customers and the business.

-Lean process improvement is of utmost importance to any organization that aims to determine and implement continuous, incremental changes to both existing and proposed systems in a strategic approach.
-These can be done by making workflows more efficient, thus minimizing redundancies in processes.
+Lean process improvement is of utmost importance to any organization that aims to implement continuous, incremental changes to both existing and proposed systems in a strategic manner.
+These can be done by making workflows more efficient, thus eliminating waste from the processes.
 Apart from that, this practice also builds and sustains value-adding activities for customers, the business, and its stakeholders.

-Implementing Lean process improvement principles is crucial in mitigating risks of faults or inconsistencies in the organization’s overall operations.
+Implementing Lean process improvement principles is crucial in mitigating risks of errors or variation in the organization’s overall operations.
 In return, the benefits of lean process improvement bring about favorable results such as effective production processes, quality services, and top-notch customer satisfaction are achieved.

-How do the foundational principles of Lean work when applied to Lean process improvement?
-Here, learn about the principles based on their importance to the overall improvement process.
+Here, learn about the Lean principles based on their importance to the overall improvement process.

 What is considered valuable by customers?